ekzhu/datasketch/docsrc/lsh.rst

     lsh = MinHashLSH(
      threshold=0.5, num_perm=128, storage_config={
         'type': 'redis',
-        'base_name': 'unique_name_6ac4fg',
+        'basename': b'unique_name_6ac4fg',
         'redis': {'host': 'localhost', 'port': 6379}
      })

-The `base_name` will be used to generate key prefixes in the storage layer to uniquely identify data associated with this LSH.
-Thus, if you create a new LSH object with the same `base_name`, you will be using the same underlying data in the storage layer associated with the old LSH.
+The `basename` will be used to generate key prefixes in the storage layer to uniquely identify data associated with this LSH.
+Thus, if you create a new LSH object with the same `basename`, you will be using the same underlying data in the storage layer associated with the old LSH.

-If you don't specify `base_name`, MinHash LSH will generate a random string as the base name, and collision is extremely unlikely.
+If you don't specify `basename`, MinHash LSH will generate a random string as the base name, and collision is extremely unlikely.

 .. _minhash_lsh_async: